anshulmarathe3/WebWizzardsReimagineRound1.github.io/README.md

 ## Acknowledgements

 We would like to thank everyone who contributed to this project and Haldiram's for their inspiration.
--Om Mehkar
+- Om Mehkar
--Gaurang Jodh
+- Gaurang Jodh
--Aqib Diwan
+- Aqib Diwan
--Anshul Marathe
+- Anshul Marathe

 Feel free to reach out if you have any questions or suggestions.
 Happy coding!